Baltimore riot of 1861: Aftermath

 In Brown's later assessment, it was the Baltimore riot that pushed the two sides over the edge into full-scale war, "because then was shed the first blood in a conflict between the North and the South; then a step was taken which made compromise or retreat almost impossible; then passions on both sides were aroused which could not be controlled".

 On July 10, 1861, a grand jury of the United States District Court indicted Samuel Mactier, Lewis Bitter, James McCartney, Philip Casmire, Michael Hooper and Richard H. Mitchell for their part in the riot.

 After the April 19 riot, some small skirmishes occurred throughout Baltimore between citizens and police for the next month, but a sense of normalcy returned as the city was cleaned up.
 Mayor Brown and Maryland Governor Hicks implored President Lincoln to send no further troops through Maryland to avoid further confrontations.
-However, as Lincoln remarked to a peace delegation from the Young Men's Christian Association, Union soldiers were "neither birds to fly over Maryland, nor moles to burrow under it".
+However, as Lincoln remarked to a peace delegation from the YMCA, Union soldiers were "neither birds to fly over Maryland, nor moles to burrow under it".
 On the evening of April 20 Hicks also authorized Brown to dispatch the Maryland state militia for the purpose of disabling the railroad bridges into the city—an act he would later deny.
 One of the militia leaders was John Merryman, who was arrested one month later, and held in defiance of a writ of habeas corpus, which led to the case of Ex parte Merryman.

+The city’s banks and wealthy individuals, such as Johns Hopkins, John Clark, and Colonel Columbus O'Donnell, convened quickly after recognizing the severity of the situation.
+In a meeting, the wealthy Union members who were supporters of the Union appropriated a sum of $500,000 to be expended under the mayor's directions.
+Hopkins, born in 1795, was a Quaker, businessman, and staunch supporter of the Union.
+His belief in equality and social reform was deeply rooted in his Quaker upbringing and the experiences of the Civil War.
+During the Civil War, Hopkins was an ardent supporter of the Union by providing financial support to Union soldiers and their families.
+He tried to relieve suffering in Baltimore during this period.
+The committee raised funds-"placing the whole sum at the disposal"-to aid the efforts of the city in maintaining order and defence.
+This shows how civic leaders marshalled resources for the public good during the crisis.
+In his book History of Maryland, Thomas Scharf records this as a good example of leadership and collaboration.
+He says that actions of these figures were supported by several local newspapers, including American Exchange, German Correspondent, and the Clipper.